scala-hamsters/hamsters/README.md

 ## Right biased Either

-`map` and `flatMap` can be used by default as on the right side of Either, for example in for comprehension.
+Either is not biased is standard Scala library.
+With this helper, `map` and `flatMap` can be used by default as on the right side of Either, for example in for comprehension.

 ```scala
 import io.github.hamsters.Implicits._